o3jvind/CanvasButton/README.md

 Hover Toggled
 Down Toggled.

-Yes, in fact it has 12 different modes because all 6 modes can be individually configured to "Dark Mode".
+In fact it has 12 different modes because all 6 modes can be individually configured to "Dark Mode".

 The button supports alpha and thus you can use images with alpha channels.
 Both as actual images and as alpha masks.
 Even at the same time.